awsdocs/aws-doc-sdk-examples/javav2/example_code/sns/Readme.md

-# Amazon CloudWatch Java Readme
+# Amazon Simple Notification Service Java Readme

 A README that discusses how to run and test the Java Amazon Simple Notification Service (SNS) code examples.